cogsandsquigs/nand7400/README.md

 >
 > If you change the `uniffi` version in the `nand7400-ffi` package, you **_MUST_** change it **_EVERYWHERE_** else in the package.
 Otherwise, it will not compile correctly in Xcode (you will see a symbols missing/undefined error).

 To build this library for Swift, you'll need a Mac with Xcode 12 or later that has the standard rust toolchain (`rustup` and `cargo`) installed.
-To install certain Rust utilities and targets for building, run `make setup`.
-Then, to build, run `make package-swift`.
+To build, run `make package-swift` -- this automatically calls `make setup-build` which sets up everything needed for building the package.
 This creates a `Nand7400FFI.xcframework` folder, a `Nand7400FFI.xcframework.zip` file, and a `Nand7400FFI.xcframework.zip.sha256` checksum in the `target` directory.
 You can then either upload `Nand7400FFI.xcframework.zip` to be downloaded by the package, or point the package binary target path to the `Nand7400FFI.xcframework` file.

 ## Resources on how I did this